Erlanger Logo

 Inpatient Rotations

-Cardiovascular Critical Care - Christopher Wilson, PharmD, BCCCP
+Cardiovascular ICU - Christopher Wilson, PharmD, BCCCP

 During this rotation, the resident will become an integral part of the cardiothoracic surgery team and participate on daily multidisciplinary rounds.
 The resident will be expected to build on the basic knowledge gained during other patient care rotations, while focusing on cardiac and critical care issues.
 Residents will gain experience understanding hemodynamic monitoring, hemostasis, mechanical circulatory support including extracorporal membrane oxygenation (ECMO), pharmacotherapy and disease states as it relates to the cardiothoracic surgery patient.
 Residents will be expected to give a patient case presentation and participate in a journal club discussion with the cardiothoracic surgery team while on this rotation.